 I plan to sample legumes growing in these arrays for observable distinctions in nodulation behavior, particularly as regards native and non-native legumes.
-I've got a marvelous consultant in my elder daughter who has done precisely that kind of work in the Long Lab at Stanford.
+I've got a marvelous consultant in my elder daughter who has done precisely that kind of work in the Long Lab at Stanford and now at MSU.
 Sometimes you get lucky.